 Major birding spots in the Park include the Mweya Peninsula and Kazinga channel.
 There is also the Ishasha Southern sector which thrives with tree-climbing lions.
 More spots include the Kasenyi plains, Katwe area, Maramagambo Forest, etc.

 Lake Mburo National Park

-This is the smallest savannah park in Uganda and it is located in Western Uganda.
+This is the smallest savannah park in Uganda located in Western Uganda.
 Despite its small size, the Park has a diversity of wildlife and bird life.
-Lake Mburo is home to more than 350 bird species both native and migratory bird species.
+Lake Mburo is home to more than 350 bird species both native and migratory bird species and a great location for Uganda birding safaris.
 With several birding spots in the Park, birders get to encounter a variety of species.
 These range from forest birds to savannah birds, and waterbirds.

 Notable bird species within Lake Mburo include; Red-faced Barbet (only found in Lake Mburo), Papyrus Gonolek, Grey-crowned Crane, Brown Parrot, African Fish Eagle, Yellow-breasted Apalis, African fin foot, Black-bellied Bustard, Long-tailed Cisticola, Saddle Billed stork, White-winged Warbler, Green Wood hoopoe, Emerald-spotted Wood dove, and Brown-chested Lapwing.